 You can vote in all elections if you are British, Irish, or from a Commonwealth country.

-In 2023, if you are from a country in the EU you can only vote in
+If you are from a country in the EU you might be able to vote in

 - London borough council elections. - Mayor of London and London Assembly elections.